-PROPOSAL NO. 2 - RATIFICATION OF THE APPOINTMENT OF ERNST & YOUNG LLP AS AURA BIOSCIENCES, INC.'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE FISCAL YEAR ENDING DECEMBER 31, 2022
+PROPOSAL NO. 3 - RATIFICATION OF THE APPOINTMENT OF ERNST & YOUNG LLP AS AURA BIOSCIENCES, INC.'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE FISCAL YEAR ENDING DECEMBER 31, 2024

-Aura's stockholders are being asked to ratify the appointment by the audit committee of the board of directors of Ernst & Young LLP as Aura's independent registered public accounting firm for the fiscal year ending December 31, 2022.
+Aura's stockholders are being asked to ratify the appointment by the Audit Committee of Ernst & Young LLP as Aura's independent registered public accounting firm for the fiscal year ending December 31, 2024.
 Ernst & Young LLP has served as Aura's independent registered public accounting firm since 2016.

-The audit committee is solely responsible for selecting Aura's independent registered public accounting firm for the fiscal year ending December 31, 2022.
+The Audit Committee is solely responsible for selecting Aura's independent registered public accounting firm for the fiscal year ending December 31, 2024.
 Stockholder approval is not required to appoint Ernst & Young LLP as Aura's independent registered public accounting firm.
-However, the board of directors believes that submitting the appointment of Ernst & Young LLP to the stockholders for ratification is good corporate governance.
-If the stockholders do not ratify this appointment, the audit committee will reconsider whether to retain Ernst & Young LLP.
-If the selection of Ernst & Young LLP is ratified, the audit committee, at its discretion, may direct the appointment of a different independent registered public accounting firm at any time it decides that such a change would be in the best interest of Aura and its stockholders.
+However, the Board of Directors believes that submitting the appointment of Ernst & Young LLP to the stockholders for ratification is good corporate governance.
+If the stockholders do not ratify this appointment, the Audit Committee will reconsider whether to retain Ernst & Young LLP.
+If the selection of Ernst & Young LLP is ratified, the Audit Committee, at its discretion, may direct the appointment of a different independent registered public accounting firm at any time it decides that such a change would be in the best interest of Aura and its stockholders.